videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/join-screen.md

 This guide will provide an overview of how to setup join feature in VideoSDK prebuilt.

-### How it works. ?
+### How it works ?

-- While JoinScreen `visible` value set to `true`, the below screen will display before the meeting start.
+- While JoinScreen `visible` value is set to `true`, the below screen will display before the meeting start.

 ![Go live with VideoSDK](/img/prebuilt/prebuilt-join-screen.png)

-- While JoinScreen `visible` value set to `false`, the below screen will display before the meeting start and you have to click any where to start meeting.
+- While JoinScreen `visible` value is set to `false`, the below screen will display before the meeting start and you have to click any where to start meeting.

 ![Go live with VideoSDK](/img/prebuilt/prebuilt-click-anywhere.png)